 In the Craftsman style spirit, the interior details are intended to be enjoyed for themselves, rather than subsumed in the overall design.
 These produced notable technical challenges (and satisfactions!) for our own craftsmen, including the broad arched doorway, the tiled and mantled fireplaces, built-in cabinetry and distinctive stairway molding treatments.

-S + H has since worked with this same client to build a vacation home for this same young family, plus a separate guest house for relatives.
+We've since worked with this same client to build a vacation home for this same young family, plus a separate guest house for relatives.
 Please note that this home uses a radiant floor heating system.